New Persuasion Research

 and get better in the second....

-Very little matters more in getting what you want than HOW
+Very little matters more in getting what you want or need

-YOU BEGIN & what happened before you arrived.
+from an encounter than HOW YOU BEGIN & knowing what happened before you arrived.

 Every conversation is "a persuasive conversation."